vivianjeng/vivianjeng.github.io/_pages/about.md

 **Embedded Systems and Wireless Networking Lab** -- *Taipei, Taiwan (Aug.
 2019 - Nov.
 2019)*<br />
     *Advisor: Prof. Chih-Wen Hsueh (NTU CSIE)*
 - Implemented zkSNARKs protocol on C-language-based blockchain -- [*Ourchain*](https://ieeexplore.ieee.org/document/8397612)
-- Collaborated a Central Bank Digital Currency (CBDC) project with Central Bank of the Republic of China (Taiwan)
+- Collaborated with Central Bank of the Republic of China (Taiwan) on a Central Bank Digital Currency (CBDC) project

 **Communications and Multimedia Lab** -- *Taipei, Taiwan (Aug.
 2019 - Nov.
 2019)*<br />
     *Advisor: Prof. Ja-Ling Wu (NTU CSIE)*<br/>
     *Research group: Digital Signal Processing group (DSP group)*
-- Surveyed on the privacy and security issues of cryptocurrencies
+- Conducted a survey on the privacy and security issues of cryptocurrencies
 - Built security protocols for multi-party applications on blockchain, such as voting, auction, and for education
 - Contructed a step-by-step scheme for developers to write their smart contracts with reduced transaction cost in Solidity based language *(IEEE SOCA'19)*